Finding a Top Financial Advisor Firm in Westerville, Ohio

 WealthBridge Capital Management is first on our list of the top financial advisory firms in Westerville.
 It generally requires a minimum household account size of $500,000 for investment advisory services.

 Some members of WealthBridge Capital Management are also insurance agents and registered representatives of broker-dealers.
 These multiple roles can create potential conflicts of interest.
-However, despite this arrangement, the firm abides by fiduciary duty, legally binding it to act in clients' best interests.
+However, despite this arrangement, the fee-based firm abides by fiduciary duty, legally binding it to act in clients' best interests.

 WealthBridge Capital Management Background